fo0s/CV/README.md

 I believe development is fundamentally a technical manifestation of very specific skill sets that requires you to constantly question the world around you.
 I have a `natural curiosity` for how things work; from taking apart mobile handsets to `penetration testing` and `bug bounties` which I hope will serve me well in an industry where, to succeed, it is necessary to have an urge to understand things completely.

-I frequently attend lectures and conferences to keep up to date with the fast paced changes in technology.

 **Please expand the drop downs below by clicking on them**

 <details><summary>Skills</summary>